alibaba/fish-redux/README.md

 ## What is Fish Redux ?

-Fish Redux is is an assembled flutter application framework based on Redux state management.
+Fish Redux is an assembled flutter application framework based on Redux state management.
-It is suitable for building medium to large complex applications.
+It is suitable for building medium and large applications.

 It has four characteristics: